-Glen A Larson’s series Battlestar Galactica only lasted one season, with poor ratings and even poorer writing being the main cause of its cancellation, but somehow a letter writing campaign resurrected the show.
-This was long before the internet’s instant fan feedback existed, so studios weren’t use to this kind of thing.
+Glen A Larson’s series Battlestar Galactica only lasted one season – poor ratings and even poorer writing being the main cause of its cancellation – but somehow a letter writing campaign resurrected the show, and this was long before the internet’s instant fan feedback existed, so studios weren’t use to this kind of thing.
 The original Star Trek got one more season due to a write-in campaign, before being cancelled the very next year, but the big difference here is that Star Trek was a very good show, while the original Battlestar Galactica was mediocre at the best of times.
-Despite the poor writing it did have an excellent cast, some nice sci-fi adventures, cool villains, and a plethora of fun characters going for it, but with the Spin-off Galactica 1980 there was a lot less of that in all categories.
+Yet despite the poor writing it did have an excellent cast, some nice sci-fi adventures, cool villains, and a plethora of fun characters going for it, but with the Spin-off Galactica 1980 there was a lot less of that in all categories.

-We are introduced to Dr. Zee (Robbie Rist), resident boy genius aboard the Galactica, who Adama explains is a “cerebral mutation” and was given the job as scientific adviser to the Council.
-It’s Dr. Zee who drops the bomb that Earth isn’t advanced enough to help defeat the Cylons.
-Adama is shown stock footage of our movies and television shows as proof of this, and worse yet it appears that the Cylons have been sneakily following the fleet these last few years in the hopes that the Galactica would lead them to the last bastion of humanity.
+We are introduced to Dr. Zee (Robbie Rist), resident boy genius aboard the Galactica, who Adama explains is a “cerebral mutation” and has been given the job of scientific adviser to the Council, and it’s Dr. Zee who drops the bomb that Earth isn’t advanced enough to help defeat the Cylons.
+Adama is shown stock footage of our movies and television shows as proof of this, and worse yet it appears that the Cylons have been sneakily following the fleet these last few years, in the hopes that the Galactica would lead them to the last bastion of humanity.

 Adama and Dr. Zee call an emergency meeting to discuss the current crisis.
 Amongst the attendees are Commander Xaviar (Richard Lynch) a Colonial Warrior and member of the Council of Twelve, Captain Troy (Kent McCord) the now grown up grandson of Commander Adama, and Lieutenant Dillon (Barry Van Dyke).
 In the briefing Dr. Zee shows the assembled footage of the Cylons attacking downtown Los Angeles, this needless to say shocks the group, but they are quickly placated when Dr. Zee explains this is just a simulation of what would happen if the Galactica was to stop and make contact with Earth.

-Dr. Zee’s big plan is to have the fleet veer off away from Earth before the Cylons figure out that it was the original target, while several groups of Colonial Warriors would fly down to Earth, equipped with cloaking devices and flying motorbikes, to visit several different countries, and while there they will secretly make contact with scientific communities, and help them so that someday they will be ready to fight off the Cylons.
+Dr. Zee’s big plan is to have the fleet veer off away from Earth before the Cylons figure out that this planet was their original target – as Cylons are so stupid this is actually possible – while several groups of Colonial Warriors would fly down to Earth, equipped with cloaking devices and flying motorbikes, to visit several different countries, and while there they would secretly make contact with scientific communities.
+Over time they would help humanity so that someday they would be ready and able to fight off the Cylons.
 Commander Xaviar is dubious of this plan, as slowly increasing the Earth’s technology will not keep the Cylon’s off their back, and I have to agree with him.
 Just how does veering away from the Earth keep everyone safe?
 Does the Galactica plan to circle the sun indefinitely or hide behind Venus?
 Throughout the series we’re shown quite clearly that the Galactica is never more than mere minutes away from Earth at all times, so how exactly was that going to keep the Cylons from noticing the human population inhabiting the third planet from the sun?

-Troy and Dillon are assigned North America and they almost immediately fail on the whole “Keep a low profile” thing by being picked up by a military radar installation.
-That the Galactica did not know Earth’s technology, as backward as they believe it to be, would still have the ability to detect aircraft is all kinds of bullshit.
-What the scene does give us is Troy and Dillon having to hit turbo boost to evade getting shot out of the sky by a couple of jet fighters.
-Not only is this scene not exciting but it just highlights how “not good at their jobs” these guys are.
+Troy and Dillon are assigned North America – surprise surprise – and they almost immediately fail on the whole “Keep a low profile” thing by being picked up by a military radar installation.
+That the Galactica did not know that the Earth’s technology, as backward as they believe it to be, would still have the ability to detect aircraft is all kinds of bullshit.
+What the scene does give us is Troy and Dillon having to hit turbo boost to evade getting shot out of the sky by a couple of jet fighters, and not only is this scene not exciting but it just highlights how “not good at their jobs” these guys are.
 When they land, and turn on the cloaking device that will hide their Vipers, they proceed on their mission via Turbine Cycles (turbocyles/flying mortorbike), but when they are confronted by a biker gang they instantly resort to engaging the turbines flying ability to escape.

 Realizing that flying jet-bikes may be a tad conspicuous they park and cloak them, and then proceed on foot.
-The invisiblity generator only has enough power to last about 24 hours yet these yahoos constantly park their crafts in relative close proximity to where people live, which of course leads to some dumb kid stumbling on it and calling in the military.
-We are then treated to some “comedy” as Troy and Dillon try and figure out how a phone works.
-This is just sad when later we see Adama using a phone in his office aboard the Galactica.
+Now the invisibility generator only has enough power to last about 24 hours, yet these yahoos constantly park their crafts in relative close proximity to where people live, which of course leads to some dumb kid stumbling on it, and then calling in the military.
+We are then treated to some “comedy” as Troy and Dillon try and figure out how a phone works, and this is just sad when later we see Adama using a phone in his office aboard the Galactica.
+So it’s not like phones are some ancient technology to them.
 It’s while trying to “hack” the payphone that they encounter Jamie Hamilton (Robyn Douglass), who’s on her way to L.A. for a job interview with the UBC television network.
-They smooth talk their way into getting ride to Pacific Institute of Technology where Dr. Mortinson (Robert Reed), who has developed a new form of nuclear technology, works and who could be key in advancing Earth’s technological ability to defend itself against a Cylon invasion.
-Our two heroes stun a guard and barge into Mortinson’s lab only to find the doctor absent.
-They ignore the protests of his lab assistant and start screwing around with a complicated formula on one of the computers.
+They smooth talk their way into getting ride to Pacific Institute of Technology to find Dr. Mortinson (Robert Reed), who has developed a new form of nuclear technology, and he could be key to advancing Earth’s technological ability to defend itself against a Cylon invasion.
+Our two heroes stun a guard and barge into Mortinson’s lab only to find the doctor absent, they then ignore the protests of his lab assistant and start screwing around with a complicated formula on one of the computers.

-After ripping off a scene from a sci-fi classic Troy and Dillon are arrested on suspected terrorism.
-When Dr. Mortinson returns and discovers what has been done to his formula he instantly comes to the conclusion that those two men must be from outer space.
+After ripping off a scene from a sci-fi classic Troy and Dillon are arrested for suspected terrorism, but when Dr. Mortinson returns and discovers what has been done to his formula he instantly comes to the conclusion that those two men must be from outer space.
 Sure, if he couldn’t solve a mathematical problem, and then someone else does, they must be aliens from an advance civilization, and not just a couple of guys smarter than he is.
 Troy and Dillon escape a jail cell by using their personal cloaking device, which were not removed when they were booked because police officers are known for locking people up without checking their pockets for weapons and such.

-Meanwhile back on the Galactica Commander Xaviar is not happy with the current plan and tries to convince Adama that he himself should lead a team back in time to accelerate Earth’s technological advancement so that when the Cylons do arrive they would arrive to find Earth ready for them.
-Though time travel is possible, like everything else on this show it was invented by super whiz kid Dr. Zee, it has never been tested, and the dangers of meddling with the past is too much for Adama.
+Meanwhile back on the Galactica Commander Xaviar is not happy with the current plan – if you can call any of this a plan – and he tries to convince Adama that he himself should lead a team back in time to accelerate Earth’s technological advancement, that way when the Cylons do arrive they would arrive to find Earth ready for them.
+Though time travel is possible – like everything else on this show it was invented by super whiz kid Dr. Zee – it has never been tested, and the dangers of meddling with the past is too much for Adama.
 He refuses to support the plan so Xaviar of course just goes ahead and steals a ship equipped with the time warp synthesizer.
 Apparently just because a device is untested and dangerous doesn’t mean you shouldn’t equip all your ships with them.

-Xaviar is eventually tracked down and Dillon shoots the modified V2 rocket with his blaster.
-For his failure the Germans order Xaviar to be shot.
+Xaviar is eventually tracked down and Dillon shoots the modified V2 rocket with his blaster, and for his failure the Germans order Xaviar to be shot.
 Troy and Hamilton, who are still disguised as German soldiers, haul Xaviar away, but at the last minute Xaviar slips away with the aid of his personal cloaking device.
-When never do hear how all the other Colonial agents, those that visited scientists in other parts of the world, did on their mission, but I must wonder, “Did they screw up as much as these two guys?”
+We never do hear how all the other Colonial agents – those that visited scientists in other parts of the world – did on their mission, but I must wonder, “Could they possible have screwed up as much as these two guys?”

 The remainder of this three episode story arc is even more embarrassing.
-They return to 1980 and drop Jamie off, but while they were off doing that a kid discovered their de-cloaked Vipers sitting in a field, and who then ran to tell his dad about his discovery.
+They return to 1980 and drop Jamie off, but while they were off doing that a kid discovered their de-cloaked Vipers sitting in a field, who then ran to tell his dad about his discovery.
 This results in the military showing up and confiscating the ships.
-They track down the kid in the hopes that he can tell them where their Vipers were taken, and after helping him defeat a bully, good use of your time guys, they discover that the military actually have three Vipers.
+Our “heroes” track down the kid in the hopes that he can tell them where their Vipers were taken, and after helping him defeat a bully – good use of your time guys – they discover that the military actually have three Vipers.
 So for some reason Xaviar not only returned to the present, when he had the ability to go anywhere in time, but managed lose his ship as well.
-I’m starting to think the standards for being a Colonial Warrior have really slipped over the years.
+I’m starting to think the standards for being a Colonial Warrior has really slipped over the years.

-Even stranger is that it seems Xaviar has returned here to enlist Dr. Mortinson in his quest for altering the world’s timeline.
-Not sure why he thinks a nuclear physicist is an ideal partner for time travelling adventures, but sure why not.
+Even stranger is that it seems Xaviar has returned here to enlist Dr. Mortinson in his quest for altering the world’s timeline, and I’m not quite sure why he thinks a nuclear physicist is an ideal partner for time travelling adventures, but sure why not.
 Like most plans adopted in this show it fails immediately.
 Troy and Dillon call and inform the good Doctor that the Xaviar is evil, and thus our villain must flee…again.
 Our heroes then head to the Airbase to retrieve their ships, but Xaviar is already there.
 There is a gun battle but Xaviar manages to power up his ship, and he escapes…again.
-Troy and Dillon have to stun all the approaching military personal before they too can make their escape, but not without Jamie stowing away in Dillon’s Viper.
+Troy and Dillon have to stun all the approaching military personal, before they too can make their escape, but not without Jamie stowing away in Dillon’s Viper.

-The reason for Galactica arriving at Earth during the present time is glaringly obvious to anyone, the original series was one of the most expensive shows on television so if a spin-off was going to happen it would have to be cheaper.
-Even the time travel aspect of it was planned to go on the cheap as they’d have a library of stock footage to use.
-So after that was jettisoned it was all downhill from there.
+The reason for Galactica arriving at Earth during the present time is glaringly obvious to anyone, the original series was one of the most expensive shows on television, so if a spin-off was going to happen it would have to be cheaper.
+Even the time travel aspect of it was planned to go on the cheap as they’d have had a library of stock footage to use, but after that was jettisoned it was all downhill from there.